stefs92/GranatumX-Templates/README.md

 2. **Download and run** GranatumX locally:

-  a.
-Run **source \&lt;( docker run --rm -it granatumx/scripts:1.0.0 gx.sh )** to pull scripts and aliases from the docker container.
+  * Run **source \&lt;( docker run --rm -it granatumx/scripts:1.0.0 gx.sh )** to pull scripts and aliases from the docker container.

-  b.
-If you are running GranatumX for the first time, run **gx init.sh** ;otherwise,run **gx run.sh** to run the webapp.
+  * If you are running GranatumX for the first time, run **gx init.sh** ;otherwise,run **gx run.sh** to run the webapp.
 This command will tail the webapp.
 Wait until it starts the server, which should take 2 minutes to complete.
 You can &quot;ctrl c&quot; out of it    without stopping the service, and you can run **gxtail** to monitor the progress at any time.

-  c.
-Go to **localhost:34567** in your web browser to see the pipeline up and running.
+  * Go to **localhost:34567** in your web browser to see the pipeline up and running.

-  d.
-If you would like to run as a web service for others, you can install and run Apache and use a Proxy to the port, but be sure to increase ProxyTimeout for large files and install to root &quot;/&quot; for the web location.
+  * If you would like to run as a web service for others, you can install and run Apache and use a Proxy to the port, but be sure to increase ProxyTimeout for large files and install to root &quot;/&quot; for the web location.

 3. **Modify the template to install required dependencies.** Edit the Dockerfile by adding any package installation scripts your Gbox requires.
 You may add the commands to install packages directly in Dockerfile, or, if you are using the R template, feel free to modify the install\_packages.R script instead.